rayworks/rayworks.github.io/_posts/2023-07-23-API-Design-in-the-LaunchDarkly-Android-SDK.md

   - syntax highlighting
 ---

-# API Design in the LaunchDarkly Android SDK

 ## Introduction
 In my recent role, I found myself working on a legacy Android project, a common scenario for many developers.
 The project involved enabling a specific feature for a group of users, for which we had implemented the LaunchDarkly solution (v4.2.3).
 But we encountered an intriguing issue.